conan/conan.github.io/_posts/2015-10-05-clojure-on-windows.md

 # IDE

-* [IntelliJ](https://www.jetbrains.com/idea/download/) offers the most sophisticated development experience on Windows, matched only by Emacs.
+* [IntelliJ](https://www.jetbrains.com/idea/download/) with [Cursive](https://cursive-ide.com/) offers the most sophisticated development experience on Windows, matched only by Emacs.
+Note that it's not free.
 * [Emacs](https://www.gnu.org/software/emacs/download.html) or [Spacemacs](https://github.com/syl20bnr/spacemacs) - but if you're using Emacs, are you sure you wouldn't prefer OSX or Linux?
 I don't know much about Emacs and Clojure on Windows, but I know you'll want [Cider](https://github.com/clojure-emacs/cider) and some refactorings like [clj-refactor](https://github.com/clojure-emacs/clj-refactor.el)
-* [VS Code](https://code.visualstudio.com/) keeps getting better, and has a great Clojure plugin called [Calva](https://marketplace.visualstudio.com/items?itemName=betterthantomorrow.calva)
+* [VS Code](https://code.visualstudio.com/) keeps getting better (in part thanks to help from [Clojurists Together](https://www.clojuriststogether.org/)), and has a great Clojure plugin called [Calva](https://marketplace.visualstudio.com/items?itemName=betterthantomorrow.calva) - although it's still short in some areas, such as formatting.
-* [Atom](https://atom.io/) GitHub's desktop editor written in JavaSCript, with Clojure support from [ProtoREPL](https://atom.io/packages/proto-repl)
+* [Atom](https://atom.io/) GitHub's desktop editor written in JavaSCript, with Clojure support from [ProtoREPL](https://atom.io/packages/proto-repl); this might be losing traction however.

 For now I'm assuming you're using IntelliJ.

+## Cursive & Intellij

+Clojure development in IntelliJ is made possible by the fantastic [Cursive](https://cursive-ide.com/).
+Head over to the [User Guide](https://cursive-ide.com/userguide/), which will explain how to download and install the IntelliJ plugin.

-## Line endings and file encodings
+### Line endings and file encodings

 Don't forget to set your line endings to LF in File > Line separators, and set your file encoding to UTF-8 by going to Settings > Editor > File Encodings.
 That'll stop your non-Windows colleagues getting upset because their tools can't cope.
 Do this for every project, in particular try to remember to do this when you create a new one.
 I tend to create new projects from inside WSL to ensure this is correct.
 You can see what line endings you're using in the bottom right of Intellij's status bar.

-## Cursive

-Clojure development in IntelliJ is made possible by the fantastic [Cursive](https://cursiveclojure.com/).
-Head over to the [Getting Started](https://cursiveclojure.com/userguide/) guide, which will explain how to download and install the IntelliJ plugin.

 ### Structural Editing